 These deductions include state income taxes, property taxes and sales taxes.
-For high-income individuals paying high state and local taxes, it may result in a greater federal burden.
+For high-income individuals paying high state and local taxes, it may result in a greater federal burden.5

 7. Limits on mortgage interest

 For those with existing mortgages incurred before Dec.
-15, 2017, the new tax law retains the $1 million limitation on mortgage interest deductions.
+16, 2017, a higher limitation of $1 million still applies.

 8. Auditing blues